cemalokten/mobile-colour-scheme-generator/README.md

 - [x] Tested on Android Firefox and Chrome
 - [x] Tested in Mobile developer mode on Firefox, Chrome and Edge
 - [x] Desktop version tested on Firefox, Chrome and Edge
+- [ ] Saves previously generated set of colours to localstorage, but not if an individual block is modified

 ### ⏳ Future improvements